Executive order: Basis in the United States Constitution

 The United States Constitution does not have a provision that explicitly permits the use of executive orders.
 Article II, Section 1, Clause 1 of the Constitution simply states: "The executive Power shall be vested in a President of the United States of America."
 Sections 2 and 3 describe the various powers and duties of the president, including "He shall take care that the Laws be faithfully executed".

 The U.S. Supreme Court has held that all executive orders from the president of the United States must be supported by the Constitution, whether from a clause granting specific power, or by Congress delegating such to the executive branch.
 Specifically, such orders must be rooted in Article II of the US Constitution or enacted by the Congress in statutes.
-Attempts to block such orders have been successful at times, when such orders either exceeded the authority of the President or could be better handled through legislation.
+Attempts to block such orders have been successful at times, when such orders either exceeded the authority of the president or could be better handled through legislation.

 The Office of the Federal Register is responsible for assigning the executive order a sequential number, after receipt of the signed original from the White House and printing the text of the executive order in the daily Federal Register and eventually in Title 3 of the Code of Federal Regulations.

+Format

+In the United States, executive orders are generally written in the first person, including pronouns such as "I" and "me".
+Each order has a title, a date of issue, and a unique numeric identifier, with orders being numbered consecutively.
+These three elements usually appear at the beginning of the document, although the date or numeric identifier sometimes appear at the end of historical documents.
+The introductory text of the order usually starts with a phrase indicating the issuer's authority.
+For example: "By the authority vested in me as President by the Constitution and the laws of the United States of America, it is hereby ordered [...]"
+Sometimes the introduction will be longer, and may include the issuer's legal rationale for the order.

+The body of the document is generally broken into numbered or lettered sections and subsections.
+According to the American Bar Association, "[sections] spell out the orders, action steps to realize the orders, and other directives, such as study or evaluation, and subsections add additional details, including any relevant definitions."
+The last section of an order is usually administrative, including a directive to publish the order in the Federal Register.